wely/DevCamp/HOL/java/06-appinsights/README.md

 ## Exercise 2: Add server and client side SDK's<a name="ex2"></a>

 App Insights works with 2 components:
-1. A server side SDK that integrates into the ASP.NET processes.
+1. A server side SDK that integrates into the Java processes.
 2. A snippet of JavaScript sent down to the client's browser to monitor behavior.

 We will add both components to our application and enable the sending of telemetry into the AppInsights service.